mhomola/AutonomousFlight/README.md

 # AutonomousFlight GROUP 11
+This remote was used for code development and testing throughout the entire project.
+Iti is based on the paparazzi/tudelft remote and it uses the exact same folder structure.

-All our files are all under:
+All our _C/Cpp_ files are all under:
->sw/airborne/modules:
+>sw/airborne/modules

 - orange_avoider_group11